jacobsanz97/jacobsanz97.github.io/_pages/about.md

 Hi!
 I'm Jacob.
 Welcome to my website.
 ======
 -I am currently a Neuroscience MSc student at McGill University.

 -I have a BSc in Honours Computer Science from McGill.

 -I am interested in Neuroimaging, Big Data, Statistics (specially the Bayesian kind), and Data Reproducibility.

--I work in the [NeuroDataScience: ORIGAMI](https://neurodatascience.github.io/) and Big Data Infrastructures for Neuroinformatics](https://big-data-lab-team.github.io/index.html) labs, under the supervision of Profs.
-JB Poline and Tristan Glatard
+-I work in the [NeuroDataScience: ORIGAMI](https://neurodatascience.github.io/) and [Big Data Infrastructures for Neuroinformatics](https://big-data-lab-team.github.io) labs, under the supervision of Profs.
+JB Poline and Tristan Glatard.

 -In my free time you'll probably find me playing guitar, recording music, or running and skipping rope.